Artificial intelligence in video games: Examples

 The survival horror series S.T.A.L.K.E.R.
 (2007–) confronts the player with man-made experiments, military soldiers, and mercenaries known as Stalkers.
 The various encountered enemies (if the difficulty level is set to its highest) use combat tactics and behaviors such as healing wounded allies, giving orders, out-flanking the player and using weapons with pinpoint accuracy.

 The 2010 real-time strategy game StarCraft II: Wings of Liberty gives the player control of one of three factions in a 1v1, 2v2, or 3v3 battle arena.
 The player must defeat their opponents by destroying all their units and bases.
 This is accomplished by creating units that are effective at countering opponents' units.
 Players can play against multiple different levels of AI difficulty ranging from very easy to Cheater 3 (insane).
 The AI is able to cheat at the difficulty Cheater 1 (vision), where it can see units and bases when a player in the same situation could not.
 Cheater 2 gives the AI extra resources, while Cheater 3 gives an extensive advantage over its opponent.

-Red Dead Redemption 2, released by Rockstar Games in 2018, exemplifies the advanced use of AI in modern video games.
-The game incorporates a highly detailed AI system that governs the behavior of NPCs and the dynamic game world.
-NPCs in the game display complex and varied behaviors based on a wide range of factors including their environment, player interactions, and time of day.
-This level of AI integration creates a rich, immersive experience where characters react to players in a realistic manner, contributing to the game's reputation as one of the most advanced open-world games ever created.
+Red Dead Redemption 2, released by Rockstar Games in 2018, is an example of how AI can be used in modern video games.
+The game uses AI systems to control NPC behavior and create a dynamic game world.
+NPCs display different behaviors based on factors such as their surroundings, interactions with the player, and the time of day.